Shehzer-Aurangzeb/Outreach-Deck/README.md

 Most job-search tools optimize the wrong thing.
 They automate applications — firing your résumé into the same saturated pipelines everyone else uses, where a single posting draws hundreds of applicants and your odds round to zero.
 Outreach Deck is built on a different premise: in a tight market, **referrals and conversations get you hired, not application volume.** The leverage is in reaching the right people, asking good questions, and building a real network — and that's the work this tool removes the friction from.

 > A live demo isn't linked publicly — the app runs on a personal Anthropic API budget, so it's kept private.
-The screenshots below show the full experience.
+The walkthrough below shows the full experience.

 ---